DFE-Digital/schools-experience/app/notify/notify_email/candidate_booking_confirmation_updated_oct2021.f66aaa08-df33-4be6-95b6-7e1cf8595a2b.md

 Email: ((school_teacher_email))
 Telephone number: ((school_teacher_telephone))

+They can also answer any questions you have about the experience.

 #Other instructions
 ((candidate_instructions))

 #About your school experience
-* Subject: ((subject_name))
+Subject: ((subject_name))

-You can find more information about your experience on the school profile page.
+((placement_details))

 #Cancelling your booking
 Use the following link to cancel your booking:

 ((cancellation_url))

 #Help and support
-If you have questions about your booking, contact the school experience administrator.
+If you have questions about your booking, contact the school experience administrator:

 Email: ((school_admin_email))
 Telephone number: ((school_admin_telephone))